Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 EC 2024: South Slavic ghosts

-A historical look at the upcoming European Championship finals in football.
+A historical look at the upcoming European Championship finals in soccer.
 Once Yugoslavia was one country, today it is seven.
 The Danish men's national team will meet two of them in the group stage.

 When Sre ć ko Katanec left the old Copenhagen Sports Park on a Wednesday evening in November 1990 and cast one last glance towards the shining floodlights in the dark autumn evening, he probably had no idea that it would be his last international match for the country he had grown up with up as part of and which had shaped his 27-year-old life so far.

 The Danish men's national team has qualified for the European Championship 2024.
 In the opening group stage, the opponents are Slovenia, England and Serbia.
 This has given us reason to look in the archives.
-England and English football carries its own long history.
+England and English soccer carries its own long history.
 Serbia's and Slovenia's are far shorter, but what exactly happened to Yugoslavia, the nation that once housed both Serbia and Slovenia in a common federation?

 Facts: Yugoslavia